blrobin2/pages/README.md

 By either clicking on the link on the `pages` route, or by going to `pages/create`, you can create a new page.
 Each field is fairly self-explanatory, but for thoroughness's sake:
 * Title - The title of the page.
 This is also how the link will display in the navigation.
 * Link - The route that will be used to get to the page.
 As it notes, you don't want to put in a sentence or spaces between words.
 By convention, it recommends uses a dash.
 * Body - The actual content of the page.
 Pages uses [TinyMCE](http://www.tinymce.com/) as it's fairly lightweight, and does all the things most clients and end-users would need to do.
-A future upgrade may include a file manger.
+We also include [Responsive Filemanager](http://www.responsivefilemanager.com/), a plugin for TinyMCE to manage files from the within.
+For usage, please refer to website.
+Don't worry, it's easy to use and much more performant than the site for it.
 * Hidden from Navigation? - If you want to create a page, but you don't want it to show up in the navigation.

 When the content is to your satisfaction, click 'Create Page'.
 It's that easy.